ameroyer/ameroyer.github.io/_posts/2017-12-02-wonderwheel.markdown

 ### <i class="fa fa-paint-brush"></i> Visualization
 Finally, I added a small animation component for the visualization.

-First I generate a color histogram for a given image  at different stage of bluriness (Gaussian filter with decreasing variance); The intuition is that the most important or salient colors will be present at a high-level while details will start appearing at fine-grained reoslution.
+First I generate a color histogram for a given image  at different stage of blurriness (Gaussian filter with decreasing variance); The intuition is that the most important or salient colors will be present at a high-level while details will start appearing at fine-grained resolution.

 ```python
 resolutions = np.linspace(40., 0., num_resolutions, endpoint=True)